Attractor properties for irreversible and reversible interacting particle systems: Proofs

+The proof uses the detailed balance equations to relate the rates to the specification of the reversible Gibbs measures configuration wise. \begin{proof}[Proof of Theorem~\ref{GTilde}] Using Theorem~\ref{MainCorApprox}, it suffices to prove that Condition~\ref{approx zero entropy loss condition} holds.
+For this it is enough to show that $\tilde g_L(\nu|\mu)\le 0$ and that $\tilde g_L(\nu|\mu)=0$ implies that $\nu\in\GG(\g)$.

-The first part of the proof is similar to the proof of Theorem \ref{ThmUpperSemi}.
-Recall that in \eqref{EntropyChange1zt} we write $\tilde g_L^{\L_n}(\nu)$ as a sum of two terms.
-To simplify notation let us assume $n$ to be large enough such that $\sum_{\D\ni 0: \D\not\subset B_{n-1}(0)}c_\D=0$.
+For this, the first part of the proof is similar to the proof of Proposition~\ref{ApproxThmUpperSemi}.
+Recall that in \eqref{EntropyChange1zt} we write $\tilde g_L^{n}(\nu)$ as a sum of two terms.
+To simplify notation let us assume $n$ to be sufficiently large such that $\sum_{\D\ni 0: \D\not\subset B_{n-1}(0)}c_\D=0$.
 This can be done without loss of generality since we are interested in the large $n$ limit and $L$ is assumed to have the property that there are only finitely many types of transitions.